jolu2111/Master_thesis/LaTeX/PLAN.md

 - I have read about BNN, but does not understand where they come into play if a PINN were to be used for a MC analysis.
 They are able to tell you the uncertainty of the model itself, but not the probability of something like SLS failure.

-  - Is it that the BNN will say something about the models' uncertainty for ONE calculation, and the PINN will be able to calculate the problems probability distribution?
+  - Is it that the BNN will say something about the models' uncertainty for ONE calculation, and the PINN will be able to calculate the problems' probability distribution?

 <!-- - Should I focus on how a presumably well-trained PINN can be utilized for probabilistic design, and ignore the accuracy of the PINN itself, or should I also/ rather focus on the performance of the PINN or NN.
 Ref https://arxiv.org/pdf/2501.16371 that talks about what optimizers work the best.